Dr. Yoseph Bar-Cohen, JPL, is a Senior Research

-handling technologies), biomimetics and ultrasonic Non-Destructive Subject Matter Expert (SME) in NDE and Piezoelectric Actuators and Sensors JPL’s Procurement Quality Assurance List.
+handling technologies), biomimetics and ultrasonic Non-Destructive Matter Expert (SME) in NDE and Piezoelectric Actuators and Sensors on the JPL’s Procurement Quality Assurance List.
 Under his leadership, many innovative concepts and mechanisms were initiated, analytically modeled, simulated, developed, and experimentally tested for planetary exploration, commercial, medical, and other applications.
 He made two notable discoveries of